 - Blood disorders

 Has your dog ever taken Ketoconazole?
-Was it effective?
-Let us know in the comments below!
+Did it help your dog’s condition?
+Then let us know in the comments below!